Citrus-Software/mikan-docs/docs/guides/01-basics/index.md

 ![build rig](./img/build_rig.png)

----

 ## Customizing Controller Shapes

 To display all controller shapes:

-1. select the **asset top node**,
+- Select the **asset top node**,
-2. click the **Toggle Shapes** icon.
+- Click the **Toggle Shapes** icon.

 Then, select the shapes you'd like to customize and either:

-- use the **Shapes** tab,
+- Use the **Shapes** tab,
 - or modify them directly in the scene.

 The **Shapes** tab provides:

-- a library of preset shapes,
+- A library of preset shapes
-- a color library,
+- A color library
-- resizing tools.
+- Resizing tools

 ![shapes tab](./img/onglet_shapes.png)

 :::warning

-### always customize shapes on the template.
+Always customize shapes on the template.

-👉 If you edit shapes directly on the rig, these changes will be lost on the next rebuild since only the template stores the information.
+If you edit shapes directly on the rig, these changes will be lost on the next rebuild since only the template stores the information.

-✨ To preserve your adjustments, use the Rig to Tpl button to push those modifications back into the template.
+To preserve your adjustments, use the Rig to Tpl button to push those modifications back into the template.

 ![shapes rig to tpl](./img/shapes_rig_to_tpl.png)